|Forward this page to a friend|

 Current Campaign -- Wool socks (knit only), mittens, and hats for 7 years to adult, according to these guidelines here.
 Please join us!
 Thank you!

-Due Date -- Wool socks, mittens, and hats accepted through March 2014 and likely into April (we hope).
+Due Date -- Wool socks, mittens, and hats accepted through May 2014 and likely beyond.
 Please check back for updates.

 Please use 100% wool or mostly wool (or other durable, warm animal fiber) to provide maximum utility in harsh weather.
 More notes on wool here.